 Not only are these foods high in calcium, but they are also healthier in other respects in terms of protein, fiber, antioxidants, phytochemicals, vitamins and minerals.
-This can make the plant based diet, when done correctly through proper food combining a very healthy way of life indeed.
+This can make the plant based diet, when done properly through correct combinations of food groups, a very healthy way of life indeed.

 The Vegan Diet is not Necessarily Healthy!

 When you decide to give up all animal products you’ll find that attention to what you’re eating the most important part of your transition, and your health could actually be worse off if you become a junk food vegan.
 The difference with a plant based diet, compared to a vegan diet, is the fact that it is based around ‘whole plant foods’, and is also low in refined sugars and trans fats.
 But sugar and trans fats could potentially be a big part of a vegan diet, so you see where I’m going here.

 That is why it is crucial before embarking on any restrictive eating plan that you have an understanding of what your body needs, and exactly which foods you need to be eating to obtain it.
 If you don’t take the time to understand macronutrients and nutrition then you could end up with health problems down the line.

 Getting the Calcium you need on a Plant Based Diet